Peggy Sullivan: Awards and recognition

-In 2008, Sullivan was named an honorary member of the American Library Association.
-She was nominated in recognition of over 50 years of dedicated librarianship during which she wrote the definitive scholarly history of the tenure of Carl Milam (ALA secretary 1920-1946) and the growth of the American Library Association to an international organization."
+In 2008, Sullivan was awarded American Library Association Honorary Membership.
+She was nominated in recognition of over 50 years of dedicated librarianship during which she wrote the definitive scholarly history of the tenure of Carl Milam (ALA secretary 1920–1946) and the growth of the American Library Association to an international organization."

 Sullivan was the only honorary member to have a giant image of her book on a parking garage in the Kansas City Library District.
-The facade includes her 1956 children’s book, The O’Donnells, as a title on the Community Bookshelf.
+The facade includes her 1956 children's book, The O'Donnells, as a title on the Community Bookshelf.